MoffKalast/VicosATRV/README.md

 The username and password are set to 'atrv' and 'visionm4n'.

-Once inside you can start all of the currently implemneted nodes by running:
+Once inside you can start all of the currently implemneted drivers by running:

     roslaunch atrv_mini_ros atrv_full.launch